Practice Policies & Fees

 • 24-Hour Notice Required: If you must cancel or reschedule, please provide at least 24 hours' notice.

-• Late Cancellations/No-Shows: Appointments cancelled with less than 24 hours' notice or missed without notice
+• Late Cancellations/No-Shows: Appointments cancelled with less than 24 hours' notice or missed without notice will be billed at the full session rate.

-• Repeated Cancellations: Frequent late cancellations or no-shows may result in discontinuation of services and/or
+• Repeated Cancellations: Frequent late cancellations or no-shows may result in discontinuation of services and/or referral to another provider.

 3. Telephone & Electronic Communication Policy

-• Routine Communication: Email or secure messaging (via our HIPAA-compliant platform) may be used for
+• Routine Communication: Email or secure messaging (via our HIPAA-compliant platform) may be used for scheduling or brief, non-urgent matters only.

 • Clinical Questions: Clinical issues requiring provider input may require a telehealth visit rather than email or phone.

 • Phone Consultations: Insurance does not reimburse for phone calls.
-Phone consultations beyond scheduling or
+Phone consultations beyond scheduling or simple clarifications are billed at the provider’s hourly rate, prorated in 15-minute increments.

 • Response Time: We aim to respond to non-urgent messages within 2 business days.
-Urgent clinical matters require
+Urgent clinical matters require a call to 911 or going to the nearest emergency department.

 4. Telehealth Policy